 Obviously, the articles struck a nerve on all sides.

 Numerous editorials in news media in cities and towns around the country bemoan the fact that federal employees make so much more than most Americans and call into question the process of determining these salaries.
-(See, for example, Federal pay far exceeds the norm and Fat federal workers burden economy)

 I do not recall a similar outpouring of sentiment on this issue in having worked for and around government over several decades.
 This is probably due to a combination of reasons.
 One reason is because the disparity is growing, giving the impression of an overpaid workforce when many Americans are already upset at a federal government that is growing larger and more omnipresent in our lives.
 Another reason is that the economy has not recovered, unemployment is high, and people are angrier and more concerned about their future and the future of the country.
 Pessimism is high.
 Voters are angry and an editorial that says federal employees may more than twice as much as most taxpayers creates even more anger.